Vision, Mission and Values

 - Class rules are established with pupils and referred to daily.

-- Strong relationship/regular contact with local PCSO who is also a school governor.
+- Strong relationship/regular contact with local PCSO and other lead community members.

-- Working with Trafford Junior Neighbourhood Watch to discuss and be proactive about local community issues
+- Working with Trafford to discuss and be proactive about local community issues

 - Home/School Agreement